Form an S Corporation

 - Limit liability: Shareholders of S corporations are not liable for any liability.
 They do not have to be personally responsible for the company’s debts and obligations.
 This helps protect shareholders from being held responsible for the company’s debts, if the company goes into the position of being in debt, or sued.

 If you’re looking to begin your own business in the USA and incorporate with S Corp may be the most suitable choice.
-It is a little difficult to form an S corporation within the USA solely.
+S Corporations are considered pass-through entities that provide stockholders with minimal liability protection.
+S corporations are not liable for corporate income tax, and hence the earnings generated by the organization are taxed at the individual level.

 The term “S corporation” refers to the entity that is an S firm named after Subchapter S from Chapter 1 of the Internal Revenue Code (IRC).
 Thus the tax is imposed under a section of the IRC.